sinedied/frameworks-playground/README.md

-# 🛝 framework-detection-playground
+# 🛝 frameworks-playground

 > Create samples apps for multiple frameworks.

-You can view the generated samples in the [`samples`](https://github.com/sinedied/framework-detection-playground/tree/samples/samples) branch.
+You can view the generated samples in the [`samples`](https://github.com/sinedied/frameworks-playground/tree/samples/samples) branch.

 ## Usage